tasvora/ETL-Project/README.md

 Once datasets were identified, ETL on the data was performed as following:

 * While extracting the biggest challenges were:
-    a. to fid out what triggered the popups
+    * a. to find out what triggered the pop ups
-    b. to tackle those pop ups.
+    * b. to tackle those pop ups.

 * We used splitting and filtering to get the most relevant data, details of which are described in the report.

 * PostGre SQL(relational).

-* The final tables or collections are:
+* The final tables are:

 ## Project Report

-Please find it here
+Please find it here.

 At the end of the week, your team will submit a Final Report that describes the following: